Nissan QR25DE Tuning

 The QR25DE power plant are great to work on and thankfully there are quite a few choices of upgrades and tuning parts about.

-A remap helps to establish the full potential of all the parts you've done to your QR25DE.
+A remap helps to establish the full potential of all the parts you've done to your QR25DE this is primarily achieved via an aftermarket ECU which allows more control over the engine but some are using piggyback ECU's or tuning boxes.

-It will usually give you around 30% more power on turbocharged vehicles and you can expect to see around 15% on NA (naturally aspirated) engines, but power output will vary depending on the parts you've fitted and the condition of your engine.
+It will usually give you around 15% on NA (naturally aspirated) engines, but power output will vary depending on the parts you've fitted and the condition of your engine.

 Pushing air into the QR25DE engine is the whole point to any performance tuning job.

-Intake manifold transmit the air from the filter and allow it to be drawn into the engine cylinders.
+Your intake manifold transmits the air from the filter and allow it to be drawn into the engine cylinders and the intake shape and length all have a bearing on the velocity of air.

 Shape and flow rate of the Intake can make a substantial difference to fuel delivery on the QR25DE.